plarke0/startup/notes.md

 - [MDN](https://developer.mozilla.org)

 ## Git
-Steps of using git in the command line
+Steps of using git to push changes through the command line
 ```bash
 git add .
 ```